This Is How To STOP AV Errors Before They Start

 We advise clients to book the room or space as early as possible before the event’s start date.
 This will give your event production partner plenty of time to setup, make changes, and conduct rehearsals.
 To put it simply, making sure everything goes well once the meeting or event begins.
 Suppose you choose to have a technician set up; they can have all the gear ready and waiting for you when you arrive.
 Any adjustments will only take a few minutes.

 Have Backup AV Equipment Available

 Audio-Visual technology isn’t magic.
-It is technology that sometimes breaks and needs to be replaced.
+It is the technology that sometimes breaks and needs to be replaced.
 Unfortunately, there are infrequent occurrences when audio-visual equipment malfunctions and needs to be replaced.
 Having backup replacement gear readily available onsite will help you to minimize any unwanted delays.